Bloodied-Star/loadingscreen-du-mod/LoadingScreen/ReadMe.txt

 Changelog
 ---------
+* Unreleased
+- Skyrim preset is now the default.

 * 2.3
 - Splash textures are imported from StreamingAssets/Textures/Splash/.
 If no textures are found, the default black background is used without logging errors.
 - Tips file is now included with the mod for an easier installation.
 If you want to make a translation send me a PR!